 After frying or sauteing foods in your soapstone cookware, you can use a bit of mild soap to clean the food residue.
-Once you have done, dry it thoroughly and apply a small amount of oil to preserve the non-stick finish.
+Once you have done it, dry it thoroughly and apply a small amount of oil to preserve the non-stick finish.

-To remove more stubborn food residue, just pour hot water in the cookware, wait for about ten minutes and then remove the residue with a non-abrasive sponge.
+To remove more stubborn food residue, just pour hot water into the cookware, wait for about ten minutes and then remove the residue with a non-abrasive sponge.

 Disclaimer: All content on this blog is created for informational purposes only.
 You shouldn’t use it as a substitute for professional advice, diagnosis, or treatment.